 Effort Level60%

-60–90 minutes to select, source, and construct — and it drifts every time you rebalance
+60–90 minutes to select, source, and construct — and the comparison is only as good as the index choices you make at the start

 The Benchmark Trap